galopago/misistemita/d-electronics/d06/README.md

 # Configuration

-* High voltage VCC (for example 5V) goes to HV terminal.
-Low voltage VCC (for example 3.3V) goes to LV terminal.
+* High voltage VCC (such as 5V) goes to the HV terminal.
+Low voltage VCC (such as 3.3V) goes to the LV terminal.
-* High voltage signal, goes to HVS terminal.
-Low voltage signal, goes to LVS terminal.
+* High voltage signal goes to the HVS terminal.
+Low voltage signal goes to the LVS terminal.

 ## Usage example 1

 WiFi controlled LED string.
-Neopixel lights with operational (and logic) voltage at 5V , interfaced with a microcontroller with I/O voltage of 3.3V.
+Neopixel lights with operational (and logic) voltage of 5V, interfaced with a microcontroller with 3.3 V I/O voltage.

 Level shifter board bottom center|Power wires connected|Backplated fixed to enclosure|
 ------------------|---------------------|-----------------------------|